prathamsingh2831/Login_User_hashing/README.md

-only have login or register page for user login through various security method ex- cipher method , hashing
+only have login or register page for user login through various security method ex- cipher method , hashing, Salting